News

 The State Of China’s Bitcoin Mining Industry In 2024

-Since China's mining ban, many firms are now publicly traded companies and business is booming in the USA, did China make a mistake?
+Since China Bitcoin mining ban, hash rate has shifted, and firms are now publicly traded.
+With USA mining booming, did China make a mistake?

 Since China banned Bitcoin mining in May 2021, the country has experienced a dramatic shift in its relationship with cryptocurrency mining.
 China’s reasoning for banning mining was concerned about financial risk, energy consumption, and environmental impact.